 In a large frying pan, melt butter and add oil.
 Cook chicken 2-3 minutes per side over medium heat until chicken is lightly browned.
 Place cooked chicken directly into a baking dish and repeat until all of the chicken is cooked through.
 I like to use a combination of both oil and butter so the butter doesn’t burn at the higher heat during the cooking process.

 Next, it’s time to make the sauce.
 In a medium saucepan, melt the butter over medium heat.
 Add lemon juice, white wine, chicken broth and parsley.
-Bring the mixture to a boil and stir for approximately 5 minutes; then thicken the sauce with a mixture of cornstarch and water (or flour and water, you’re preference).
+Bring the mixture to a boil and stir for approximately 5 minutes; then thicken the sauce with a mixture of cornstarch and water (or flour and water, your preference).

 Pour the lemon sauce over your cooked chicken, slice fresh lemons in 1/4″ slices and place on top.
 Bake at 350°F for 30 minutes until hot and bubbly.

 We love this recipe for Chicken Francaise, but it may seem like it’s a little labor intensive as it does contain a few more ingredients than I usually prepare my meals with, but believe it or not, this entire dish can be ready in 1 hour from start to finish.

 I’ve even made it during the week by preparing everything the night before; then placing it in the oven after I got home for the 30 minutes.
 I also like to make extra sauce as my family likes to pour it over cooked rice. ~Enjoy!